-Field Description Interface Select the interface over which the addresses defined in IP Ad- dress Range are to be assigned to DHCP clients.
+Field Description Interface Select the interface over which the addresses defined in IP Pool Name are to be assigned to DHCP clients.
 When a DHCP request is received over this Interface , one of the addresses from the address pool is assigned.
-IP Pool Name Select an IP pool name configured in the Local Services->DH- CP Server->IP Pool Configuration menu.

-Field Description Pool Usage Specify whether the IP pool is used for DHCP requests in the same subnet or for DHCP requests that have been forwarded to your device from another subnet.
-In this case it is possible to define IP addresses from another network.
-Possible values: • Local (default value): The DHCP pool is only used for DHCP requests in the same subnet. • Relay : The DHCP pool is only used for DHCP requests forwarded from other subnets. • Local/Relay: The DHCP pool is used for DHCP requests in the same subnet and from other subnets.
+IP Pool Name Select an IP pool name configured in the Local Services->DH-CP Server->IP Pool Configuration menu.
+Pool Usage Select if the DHCP pool is to be used for requests from clients in a network directly connected to an Ethernet interface, or if it to be used for DHCP requests from a remote network that are sent to your device via a DHCP relay station.
+In the second case, it is possible to use an IP address pool for the remote network.
+Possible values: Local (default value): The DHCP pool is only used for DHCP requests from a network directly connected to an Ethernet in- terface.
+Relay: The DHCP pool is only used for DHCP requests forwarded from remote networks.
+Local/Relay: The DHCP pool can be used for both kinds of requests.
+Description Enter any description to uniquely identify the DHCP pool.

 Field Description Gateway Select which IP address is to be transferred to the DHCP client as gateway.
-Possible values: • Use router as gateway (default value): Here, the IP ad- dress defined for the Interface is transferred. • No gateway: No IP address is sent. • Specify : Enter the corresponding IP address.
+Possible values: • Use router as gateway (default value): Here, the IP address defined for the Interface is transferred.

+Field Description • No gateway: No IP address is sent.
+Specify: Enter the corresponding IP address.
 Lease Time Enter the length of time (in minutes) for which an address from the pool is to be assigned to a host.
 After the Lease Time expires, the address can be reassigned by the server.
 The default value is 120.
 DHCP Options Specify which additional data is forwarded to the DHCP client.
-Possible values for Option : • Time Server (default value): Enter the IP address of the time server to be sent to the client.

-Field Description • DNS Server: Enter the IP address of the DNS server to be sent to the client. • DNS Domain Name: Enter the DNS domain to be sent to the client. • WINS/NBNS Server : Enter the IP address of the WINS/ NBNS server to be sent to the client. • WINS/NBT Node Type : Select the type of the WINS/NBT node to be sent to the client. • TFTP Server : Enter the IP address of the TFTP server to be sent to the client. • CAPWAP Controller: Enter the IP address of the CAPWAP controller to be sent to the client. • URL (provisioning server): This option enables you to send a client any URL.
+Possible values for Option : • Time Server (default value): Enter the IP address of the time server to be sent to the client. • DNS Server: Enter the IP address of the DNS server to be sent to the client. • DNS Domain Name: Enter the DNS domain to be sent to the client.
+WINS/NBNS Server: Enter the IP address of the WINS/ NBNS server to be sent to the client.
+WINS/NBT Node Type: Select the type of the WINS/NBT node to be sent to the client. • TFTP Server: Enter the IP address of the TFTP server to be sent to the client. • CAPWAP Controller: Enter the IP address of the CAPWAP controller to be sent to the client. • URL (provisioning server): This option enables you to send a client any URL.
 Use this option to send querying IP1x0 telephones the URL of the provisioning server if the telephones are to be provisioned automatically.
-The URL then needs to take the form ht-tp://<ip< i=""> address of the provisioning serv-er&gt;/eg_prov.</ip<> • Vendor Group (Vendor Specific Information): This enables you to send the client any manufacturer-specific information in any text string.
-Several entries are possible.
+The URL then needs to take the form ht-tp://<ip< code=""> address of the provisioning server&gt;/eg_prov.</ip<> Multiple entries are possible.
 Add additional entries with the Add button.